Zain-Saiyed/Dal-Portfolio/D1_Group01.md

     - It returns details such as the user's name, email, profile picture, social media links, etc.
     - Clients might use this endpoint to fetch user profiles for display or to access specific user details for application logic.

+### 17. User Profile Page
+- **/profile/user/:id**: This api fulfills the functionality of getting user details in Profile.tsx frontend component.
+- **/profile/user/:id/update**: This api fulfills the functionality of updating the user details using the UserEditModal.tsx component.
+- **/profile/user/:id/portfolios**: This api fulfills the functionality of listing all the portfolios for the user in Portfolio.tsx frontend component.
+- **/profile/portfolio/:user_id/create**: This api fulfills the functionality of creating new portfolios in PortfolioForm.tsx frontend component.
+- **/profile/portfolio/:portfolio_id/delete**: This api fulfills the functionality of deleting existing portfolios in PortfolioForm.tsx frontend component.
+- **/profile/portfolio/:portfolio_id/edit**: This api fulfills the functionality of editing existing portfolios in PortfolioForm.tsx frontend component.

 ## List of files authored by Mohammed
 ### Frontend